 - secondhand smoke or mother smoking during pregnancy

-- race (African-American and Native American babies are two times more likely to die of SIDS than other races for reasons that aren’t known)
+- race (African-American and Native American babies are more likely to die of SIDS than other races for reasons that aren’t known)

 - sex (males have a slightly higher risk than females)